Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

+\item[(1)] The overall accuracy is limited by both the sampling error and the asymptotic error in SPA.

-Our main findings are summarized in Table \ref{rule}.
-The depth $K$ of partition, as well as the efficiency of SPADE, is controlled by the parameter $\vartheta$.
-It is worth noting that too small $\vartheta$ should NOT be suggested as it may lead to over-refinement of partition and make many particles uncanceled.
-This is known as the notorious {\bf overfitting} problem \cite{YanCaflisch2015,bk:Silverman2018}.
-When the partition level largely exceeds the sample size, few particles are located in the same bin and thus cannot be annihilated efficiently.
-A direct consequence is the rapid growth of computational cost.
+\item[(2)] Too small $\vartheta$ may lead to the over-partitioning problem and make many particles uncanceled \cite{YanCaflisch2015}, because few particles are located in the same bin when the partition level largely exceeds the sample size.
+A direct consequence is the oversampling, say, a rapid growth of particle number.

+\item[(3)] By increasing the sample size $N_0$, it can diminish the bias induced by SPADE and alleviate the oversampling problem simultaneously.

+\item[(4)] According to Theorem \ref{thm_1}, the over-partitioning problem can be avoided if the partition level $K(t)$ approaches to its lower bound, that is, $K(t)$ is expected to be proportional to $\frac{P(t)M(t)}{(P(t)+M(t))\sqrt{N_0}}$ and inversely proportional to $\vartheta$.